openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * Identify Verification - process conducted by the OP or a claim provider to verify the user's identity.

-* Identity Assurance - process in which the OP or a claim provider attests identity data of a certain user with a certain assurance towards an RP, typically expressed by way of an assurance level.
+* Identity Assurance - process in which the OP or a claim provider affirms identity data of a certain user with a certain assurance towards an RP, typically expressed by way of an assurance level.
 Depending on legal requirements, the OP may also be required to provide evidence of the identity verification process to the RP.

 * Verified Claims - Claims about an End-User, typically a natural person, whose binding to a particular user account was verified in the course of an identity verification process.

+# Scope

+This specification defines the technical mechanisms to allow Relying Parties to request verified Claims and to enable OpenID Providers to provide Reyling Parties with verified Claims ("the tools").

+Additional facets needed to deploy a complete solution for identity assurance, such as legal aspects (including liabilty), concrete trust frameworks, or commercial agreements are out of scope.
+It is up to the particular deployment to complement the technical solution based on this specification with the respective definitions ("the rules").

+Note: although such aspects are out of scope, the aim of the specification is to enable implementations of the technical mechanism to be flexible enough to fulfil different legal and commercial requirements in jurisdictations around world.
+Consequently, such requirements will be discussed in this specification as examples.

-# Scope and Requirements
+# Requirements

-The scope of the extension is to define a mechanism to assert verified Claims, in general, and to introduce new Claims about the End-User required in the identity assurance space; one example would be the place of birth.

 The RP will be able to request the minimal data set it needs (data minimization) and to express requirements regarding this data and the evidence and the identity verification processes employed by the OP.

 This extension will be usable by OPs operating under a certain regulation related to identity assurance, such as eIDAS, as well as other OPs operating without such a regulation.

-It is assumed that OPs operating under a suitable regulation can attest identity data without the need to provide further evidence since they are approved to operate according to well-defined rules with clearly defined liability.
+It is assumed that OPs operating under a suitable regulation can assure identity data without the need to provide further evidence since they are approved to operate according to well-defined rules with clearly defined liability.
 For example in the case of eIDAS, the peer review ensures eIDAS compliance and the respective member state assumes the liability for the identities asserted by its notified eID systems.

 Every other OP not operating under such well-defined conditions may be required to provide the RP data about the identity verification process along with identity evidence to allow the RP to conduct their own risk assessment and to map the data obtained from the OP to other laws.
 For example, if an OP verifies and maintains identity data in accordance with an Anti Money Laundering Law, it shall be possible for a RP to use the respective identity in a different regulatory context, such as eHealth or the beforementioned eIDAS.

 The basic idea of this specification is that the OP provides all identity data along with metadata about the identity verification process at the OP.
 It is the responsibility of the RP to assess this data and map it into its own legal context.

-From a technical perspective, this means this specification allows the OP to attest verified Claims along with information about the respective trust framework (and assurance level), but also supports the externalization of information about the identity verification process.
+From a technical perspective, this means this specification allows the OP to provide verified Claims along with information about the respective trust framework, but also supports the externalization of information about the identity verification process.

 The representation defined in this specification can be used to provide RPs with verified Claims about the End-User via any appropriate channel.
-In the context of OpenID Connnect, verified Claims can be attested in ID Tokens or as part of the UserInfo response.
+In the context of OpenID Connnect, verified Claims can be provided in ID Tokens or as part of the UserInfo response.
 It is also possible to utilize the format described here in OAuth Access Tokens or Token Introspection responses (see [@?RFC7662] and [@?I-D.ietf-oauth-jwt-introspection-response]) to provide resource servers with verified Claims.

 This extension is intended to be truly international and support identity assurance for different jurisdictions and across jurisdictions.
 The extension is therefore extensible to support various trust frameworks, verification methods, and identity evidence.